Michael B. Gallagher

 Michael B. Gallagher (born 1945) is an American painter whose work is associated with Abstract Illusionism.

 Life

-Born and raised in Los Angeles, California.

-In 1964-68 he received a Bachelor of Fine Arts from the University of Southern California.

-In 1967 he was a Yale-Norfolk Summer School Grantee.

-In 1970 he received a Master of Fine Arts from Yale University.
+Born and raised in Los Angeles, California, in 1964-68 he received a Bachelor of Fine Arts from the University of Southern California.
+In 1967 he was a Yale-Norfolk Summer School Grantee, and In 1970 he received a Master of Fine Arts from Yale University.